-This notably SEO-unfriendly titled film directed by Paul Greengrass (the Bourne series) is a real-life drama about the 2011 Norwegian terrorist who murdered 77 people in the country’s deadliest attack since WW2.
+This film (previously possessing the notably SEO-unfriendly title Norway) directed by Paul Greengrass (the Bourne series) is a real-life drama about the 2011 Norwegian terrorist who murdered 77 people in the country’s deadliest attack since WW2.
 Although the film details the horrific violence inflicted by right-wing extremist Anders Behring Breivik, it will also show how Norway united as a nation following the attack.

 Written by Eric Heisserer (Arrival) and starring Sandra Bullock (Gravity) in the lead, this thriller follows a woman and a pair of children who are blindfolded and forced to walk through a post-apocalyptic setting along a river.
 Sounds lovely, despite all the end of the world doom and gloom, doesn’t it?
 This’ll definitely be one for anyone who likes to avoid the Christmas spirit.